All Episodes

 I mean, yeah, five.

-You never think.
+You never think two.

 Five is what you would need, but you would take two.

-But I I don't know if we could afford to get there either from here, you know, to find out.
+But I don't know if we could afford to get there either from here, you know, to find out.

-Well, we'll handle that.
+No, we'll handle that.

 We'll handle that.